Hapoel Be'er Sheva F.C.: The beginning of the millennium

 In preparation for the 1999–2000 season, Eliyahu Offer returned to coaching the team, and was later replaced by Motti Ivanir.
-Towards the end of the season Ivanir was replaced by Eyal Lahman, and the team failed again in their attempt to qualify for the first division after finishing seventh in the table, while Beitar Be'er Sheva was fifth and above in the table.
+Towards the end of the season Ivanir was replaced by Eyal Lahman, and the team failed again in their attempt to qualify for the first division after finishing seventh in the table, while Beitar Be'er Sheva was fifth and above them in the table.

-In the 2000–01 season, Eyal Lahman continued on the sidelines, but was fired during the season and was replaced by Shlomo Scharf, who resigned after two rounds, and Lufa Kadosh replaced him as Be'er Sheva returned to the top of the Liga Leumit to fight for the Premier League. this season the team met with Beitar Jerusalem in the Premier League in the framework of the State Cup, and won 3–2 after an extension.
-Be'er Sheva met Hapoel Ramat Gan for the first division game, Be'er Sheva won 5–0 and ensured her rise to the Premier League from the first place.
+In the 2000–01 season, Eyal Lahman continued on the sidelines, but was fired during the season and was replaced by Shlomo Scharf, who resigned after two rounds, and Lufa Kadosh replaced him as Be'er Sheva returned to the top of the Liga Leumit to fight for the Premier League. this season the team met with Beitar Jerusalem in the Premier League in the State Cup, and won 3–2 after an extra time.
+Be'er Sheva met Hapoel Ramat Gan for the first division game, Be'er Sheva won 5–0 and secured their promotion to the Premier League from the first place.

-In the first two seasons after her return to the Premier League, the team finished twice in fifth place, and in the 2002–03 season it even reached the finals of the State Cup after beating Hapoel Tel Aviv F.C.
-1–0 with a 1–0 win at Bloomfield Stadium and a 3–0 win in Maccabi Haifa.
-In the final, Be'er Sheva met Hapoel Ramat Gan of the Liga Leumit, but was beaten by a penalty kick from 11 meters after 1–1 after the extension.
+In the first two seasons after their return to the Premier League, the team finished twice in fifth place, and in the 2002–03 season it even reached the finals of the State Cup after beating Hapoel Tel Aviv F.C. with a 1–0 win at Bloomfield Stadium and a 3–0 win against Maccabi Haifa.
+In the final, Be'er Sheva met Hapoel Ramat Gan of the Liga Leumit, but was beaten by a penalty shootout after a 1–1 at the end of extra time.

 In the 2003–04 season Eli Guttman returned to the position of coach, and Alon Mizrahi, Dedi Ben Dayan, Ofir Haim and Blessing Kaku were prominent.
-In this season Be'er Sheva finished fourth, which earned them a ticket for the UEFA Intertoto Cup factory.
+In this season Be'er Sheva finished fourth, which earned them a ticket for the UEFA Intertoto Cup competition.

-In the 2004–05 season, the team suffered financial problems and at the end of the game the team dropped to the Liga Leumit after most of the players were released.
+In the 2004–05 season, the team suffered from financial problems and at the end of the season the team got relegated to the Liga Leumit after most of the players were released.
 The economic problems continued to accompany the team in the next two seasons, finishing fourth in the Liga Leumit.